 - Flexibility – The MATCH project offers flexibility to companies by introducing them to a qualified candidate in a short timeframe.
 This allows companies to adopt flexible hiring strategies that correspond to their needs and changing market demands.
 The project also supports the development of distance work arrangements at a time where international mobility is limited due to the COVID–19 pandemic.
 There is no legal obligation for companies to recruit from the pre-selected candidates if the selected profiles do not meet company talent needs or standards.

-- CRS standards – The MATCH project will support corporate social responsibility goals through a commitment to IRIS standards.
-By participating in the MATCH project, companies can invest into the human capital of the young candidates and support skill development through training activities.
+- CRS standards – By participating in the MATCH project, companies can invest into the human capital of the young candidates and support skill development through training activities.
 During work placements, the MATCH project will facilitate candidate engagement with diaspora organisations and candidate participation in projects that support development in Africa.
 The MATCH project offers an opportunity to promote gender balance as we aim to select a minimum of 30 percent of female candidates.